lamalex/lamalex.github.io/content/cv/032navy.md

   * Direct supervisor for division of 5-7 sailors during overseas deployments; responsible for safe undersea navigation and all preventative and corrective maintenance for ship's critical navigation and interior communication systems.

-  * Trained 10 personnel through initial ascension qualifications through senior qualifcations.
+  * Trained 10 personnel from initial ascension qualifications through senior qualifications.
 100% advancement to Second Class Petty Officer for sailors who were assigned as mentees.

   * Awarded: Navy & Marine Corps Achievement Medal (6), Good Conduct Medal (2), 2018 USS San Francisco Junior Sailor of the Year.